Ogury/ogury-segmentation-test/README.md

     747;active
 ```

-  - We have provided a unit tests for 2 segmentation cases.
-We recommend that you implement the remaining cases in `src/test/scala/co/ogury/segmentation/SegmentationJobSpec.scala` in order to validate you work.
+  - We have provided unit tests for 2 segmentation cases.
+We recommend that you implement the remaining cases in `src/test/scala/co/ogury/segmentation/SegmentationJobSpec.scala` in order to validate your work.
-  - run the job with endDate = 2017-12-31 and segmentationPeriod = 365
+  - Run the job with endDate = 2017-12-31 and segmentationPeriod = 365
-  - commit your changes.
   - Add the whole project files and results to an archive and send it by email.